DePaul Post-Exertional Malaise-2

 3 days or longer delay

-4. "Pacing" includes strategies that are designed to avoid or reduce post-exertional malaise.
+"Pacing" includes strategies that are designed to avoid or reduce Post-Exertional Malaise.
 These strategies include: reducing physical, cognitive, and/or emotional activity, or resting during or immediately after activity.
-How effective are strategies like these in avoiding or reducing your post-exertional malaise?
+How effective are strategies like these in avoiding or reducing your Post-Exertional Malaise?

 These types of strategies are moderately effective